In this article The Penny Group discusses life protection that works when it matters most.

 Life insurance, when arranged alongside a mortgage, offers a crucial safety net.
 Most people choose a decreasing term policy—this type of cover is designed to reduce over time in line with the mortgage balance.
 If the policyholder passes away during the mortgage term, the cover pays out a lump sum to clear the remaining loan.
 This means loved ones are not left dealing with a large financial burden at an already difficult time.

-Choosing not to have life insurance on a mortgage is a bit like driving a car without a seatbelt.
+Choosing not to have life insurance on a mortgage is a bit like driving a car without a seat belt.
 Most of the time, the journey is fine—just the usual bumps and potholes along the way.
 The type of car doesn’t matter—whether it’s a small city runaround or a family estate.
 What matters is what happens when something goes wrong.
 The biggest risks are often sudden, unexpected, and completely out of your control.
 And just like a seatbelt can be the difference between a scare and a tragedy, having the right protection in place for your mortgage can mean everything when the unthinkable happens.

 A real-life example shows how vital this protection can be.
 Two brothers were left with the family home after their father passed away unexpectedly.
 He had been the sole name on the mortgage.
 Thankfully, he had taken out a life insurance policy that matched the mortgage balance.
 The policy paid off the loan in full, allowing the brothers time to grieve without the added stress of financial pressure.
 Later, they have the ability to sell the home on their own terms and use the proceeds to help with deposits for their own properties.